Kaaribu/chatBot/README.md

 - Type messages in the input box and click "Send" to interact with the chatbot.
 - Commands like asking for news (news topic), setting reminders (remind me to do something at time), checking weather (weather city), jokes (tell me a joke), and quotes (give me a quote) are supported.

+## Example Commands

+- News: "Show me the latest news about technology."
+- Weather: "What's the weather in New York?"
+- Jokes: "Tell me a joke."
+- Quotes: "Give me an inspirational quote."
+- Set Reminder: "Remind me to call John at 5 PM tomorrow."

+## Project Structure

+ /chatbot
+├── app.py
+├── calendar_utils.py
+├── .env
+├── templates
+│   └── index.html
+├── static
+│   ├── css
+│   │   └── styles.css
+│   └── js
+│       └── scripts.js
+├── requirements.txt
+└── venv

+## Contributing

+Contributions are welcome!
+Feel free to fork the repository, create a new branch, and submit a pull request.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgements

+- OpenAI for providing access to GPT-3.
+- Google for the Calendar API.
+- News API for news headlines.
+- OpenWeatherMap for weather data.